Planning has already begun for VCC's 2015 Learning Exchange luncheon.

 Mr. Gilliam has been a banker for over 40 years.
 He has served the profession and his community with directorships for numerous organizations.
 Mr. Gilliam was the President and CEO of Pinnacle Bankshares and its wholly-owned subsidiary First National Bank from 1980 until 2011.
 Prior to taking the helm, he served for ten years as a Vice President.
 He is a former President of the Virginia Bankers Association and served on numerous committees and groups for this organization as well as the Virginia Association of Community Banks and the American Bankers Association.
 He served on the Board of Directors for the Federal Reserve Bank of Richmond from 2008 to 2010.
 Mr. Gilliam has also presided over the Altavista Chamber of Commerce and the Altavista Lions Club.
-He has been a member of the Altavista Economic Development Authority, a director of the Altavista Life Saving & First Aid Crew, and a member of the Avoca Museum and Historical Society.
+He has been a member of the Region 2000 Economic Development Council and the Altavista Economic Development Authority and a director of the Altavista Life Saving & First Aid Crew.
+He is currently a director of the Centra Foundation in Lynchburg.
 Mr. Gilliam completed his Bachelor of Arts degree in Economics and Business Administration at Guilford College.
 He received a Diploma of Graduation from the Virginia Bankers School of Bank Management at the University of Virginia.

 Mr. Hanna, retired, was Associate Provost for Academic Planning, Resources and Space in the Office of the University Provost for Virginia Tech.
 He joined Virginia Tech’s faculty in 1972 and has served in a number of roles, including Assistant and Associate Dean for Administration in the College of Architecture and Urban Studies, Executive Director for Finance and Administration for Public Service, and Interim Vice Provost for Outreach and Economic Development.
 During his tenure at Virginia Tech, Mr. Hanna served on numerous non-profit boards, most notably as a long time member and chair of Community Housing Partners and the United Way of the New River Valley.
 Mr. Hanna received his Bachelor of Architecture degree with honors from North Carolina State University and his Master’s in Urban and Public Affairs from Carnegie-Mellon University.